JMariadlcs/racks-items-backend/README.md

 # RACKS ITEMS 👕👖

-This is an implementation of a 'Tokenized Decentralized Commerce' where users are able to win clothes that are represented by ERC-1155 tokens.
+This is an implementation of a 'Tokenized Decentralized Commerce' where users are able to win clothes that are represented by ERC-1155 tokens on the Polygon Network.

 The way users are able to win different clothes is by opening a **FULLY DENCENTRALIZED RANDOM CASE** by paying Racks Tokens.